 Show All Answers

-Inspections are performed during construction and a minimum of 2 hours notice is needed to allow for scheduling.
+Inspections are performed during construction and a minimum of two-hours notice is needed to allow for scheduling.
 All inspections will be performed within 24 hours from the time of the inspection request.
 All rough-in inspections must be approved before any work is concealed.
-Exception: Final Occupancy and Framing inspections will be next day inspections.
-You may request an inspection by calling our recorded line at 816-439-4541 or by email at email@example.com.
-Please see FAQ question 13 for further instruction.
+You may request an inspection by calling our recorded line at 816.439.4541 or through your online portal account.

-In most residential districts, detached accessory buildings are permissible provided they fully comply with city code and building permits are obtained.
-All accessory buildings must respect the minimum setback requirements for the zoning districts that they are located in.
-For more information, call a City Planner at 816-439-4543 and view our
+In most residential districts, detached accessory buildings are permissible provided they fully comply with City Code and building permits are obtained.
+All accessory buildings must respect the minimum setback requirements for the zoning districts in which they are located.
+For more information, call a City Planner at 816.439.4543.

-Permits are required for swimming pools over 2 feet in depth.
+Permits are required for swimming pools and hot tubs over two feet in depth.
 All swimming pools and hot tubs require a minimum four foot tall fence around the pool area or yard, per City Code.
 Fences must also meet the 2018 International Residential building codes (see our Swimming Pool Guidelines for more details).
-A completed online Building Permit Application with a licensed contractor company, along with a site plan that includes the location of the required fence, the distances from the pool to the property lines and primary structures and manufacturer’s information must be submitted.
+A completed online Building Permit Application with a licensed contractor company, a site plan that includes the location of the required fence, the distances from the pool to the property lines and primary structures and the manufacturer’s equipment information must be submitted.
 Please see our Swimming Pool Guidelines for more information and to download the Supplemental Handout for in-person applications.

+Yes.
 Lawn irrigation systems are required to be permitted through the Building Division, and the installer must be a licensed contractor.
 You can apply for the permit online.
-If sprinkler heads are located in the right-of-way (the first 11 feet from the back of the curb) then a right-of-way permit will also be required.
-All Applications (PDF) can be obtained on the 3rd floor of City Hall at 101 E Kansas Street or by email at firstname.lastname@example.org.
+If sprinkler heads are located in the right-of-way (the first 11 feet from the back of the curb) then a right-of-way permit and a notarized release will also be required.
+More information about the process for installing a lawn irrigation system and the release form for projects in the right-of-way (to be notarized) is available online (PDF).

-All backflow devices for irrigation or domestic use, commercial and residential are required to be tested annually by July 1st with a DNR backflow form submitted to the City of Liberty Utilities Department by fax at 816.439.4513 or by email.
-This is a state and City code requirement and failure to comply will result in the disconnection of the water service to protect the potable water system from cross contamination.
-Any questions regarding backflow requirements please contact our Utilities Department at 816-439-4762 or by email at email@example.com.
+All backflow devices for commercial and residential irrigation and/or domestic use are required to be tested annually by June 1 with a DNR backflow form submitted to the City of Liberty Utilities Department by fax at 816.439.4513 or by email.
+This is a State and City code requirement, and failure to comply will result in the disconnection of the water service to protect the potable water system from cross contamination.
+Any questions regarding backflow requirements please contact our Utilities Department at 816.439.4762 or by email.

-Please view our Residential Rental Occupancy Code section to view the rental criteria.
-For questions please call 816-439-4540 or email .
+Please view our Residential Rental Occupancy Code (RROC) section to view the rental criteria.
+For questions please call 816.439.4540 or email .

-Permits are required for decks that are over 30” above grade or attached to the primary structure.
-In order to apply for the permit, 1 must fill out an Application (PDF) as well as submit 1 plot plan and 1 set of building plans.
+Permits are required for decks that are over 30” above grade and all decks that are attached to the primary structure.
+In order to apply for this permit, please fill out an application online, including one site plan and one set of building plans.
 For questions regarding the site plan or setback requirements, please contact the City Planner at 816.439.4543.
 For questions regarding the building permit or building codes, please contact the Building Division at 816.439.4534.